 Famous guests at the hotel include the Duke and Duchess of Windsor, Judy Garland, Nelson Mandela, The Beatles, and numerous US presidents.
 Al Capone even stayed in the presidential suite!

-You may want to consider booking a room at The Biltmore where you can swim in the indoor pool that was inspired by the lost city of Pompeii and still maintains lavish details from the 1920s.
+You may want to consider booking a room at The Biltmore so that you can swim in the indoor pool.
+The swimming pool was inspired by the lost city of Pompeii and still maintains the original 1920s lavish details.

 You can also make reservations for afternoon tea at the Rendezvous Court and enjoy a sophisticated spread of delicate finger foods with champagne and a selection of teas.

-Whether you’re a history buff or simply appreciate grand architecture, the Biltmore Hotel is a must-see destination in Downtown LA!
+Whether you’re a history buff or just love gawking at beautiful architecture, the Biltmore Hotel is a must-see destination in Downtown L.A.!

 Grand Central Market

-This open-air market has been in continuous operation since 1917 and boasts over 40 vendors.
+This bustling food hall and open-air market has been serving up delicious fare for over a century.
+It has been in continuous operation since 1917 and boasts over 40 vendors.

-From gourmet tacos to artisanal coffee, you’ll find a diverse array of vendors offering cuisine from around the world.
+From gourmet tacos to artisanal coffee, you’ll find a wide variety of vendors offering cuisine from around the world.

 The chow mein and fried rice from China Cafe are also delicious.
 This restaurant is one of the oldest in the market and has been in continuous operation for over 50 years.